lzwjava/lzwjava.github.io/original/2025-06-24-sleeping-socks-en.md

 ---
 audio: false
+generated: false
+image: true
 lang: en
 layout: post
 title: Sleeping Socks
 translated: false
-generated: false
 ---

 I have been using sleeping socks for months.
 They are great.
 I regret not thinking of this idea and trying it sooner.